 Constraint (SC-CON2): Visual Impact on Wilkins Ranch Cultural Landscape.
-The development of one or more elevated causeways and raised roadways along Bolinas Lagoon and associated project restoration in Wilkins Gulch Creek floodplain resulting in vegetation changes, as existing upland grasslands may be converted to wetland, willow, and riparian habitat overtime, will change the visual aesthetics of the Bolinas Lagoon North End, as the road surface would be raised approximately 7 to 8 feet above the existing roadway grade and be more visible from various vantage points.
-Furthermore, should future analysis determine that a flood protection levee berm is necessary at Wilkins Ranch, the aesthetic impact of such a levee berm could detract from the historical value of the ranch property.
-While the berm would be small, it would be different than exactly how the landscape looks at present.
-Alternatively a floodplain could be excavated down from the current fan surface generating fill for the incised channel, but this would result in a higher construction cost, would remove any relict channels that may be recaptured initially by the stream, and could impact other areas than might otherwise not need to be impacted.
+Project restoration in Wilkins Gulch Creek floodplain may result in vegetation changes, as existing upland grasslands may be converted to wetland, willow, and riparian habitat overtime.
+Vegetation changes coupled with the development of one or more elevated causeways and raised roadways 7 to 8 feet above the existing roadway grade will change the visual aesthetics of the Bolinas Lagoon North End.
+Future analysis may determine that a flood protection levee berm is necessary at Wilkins Ranch, and the aesthetic impacts of such a levee berm would alter the existing visual landscape.
+Alternatively, a floodplain could be excavated from the current fan surface generating fill for the incised channel, but this would result in a higher construction cost, would remove any relict channels that may be recaptured initially by the stream, and could impact other areas that might otherwise not need to be.

 Constraint (SC-CON3): Unfamiliar Driving Patterns with use of Horseshoe Hill Road and Removal of Crossover Road.
 Despite the long-term opportunity afforded the community by a more resilient Olema Bolinas roadway and safer intersection with SR 1, community members will likely require time to adjust to familiar routes being unavailable (the cross-over road) or slower (Horseshoe Hill Rd. traffic diversion).
 The absence of the Crossover Rd. may be perceived as a delay to local users, as it is considered a local "short-cut", regardless of actual time savings.
 Horseshoe Hill Rd. is a notably slower route to SR 1 from Bolinas than the Olema Bolinas Road, and additional traffic on Horseshoe Rd. during construction may increase transit time to and from Bolinas as well as cause delays for the fifteen or so residences with driveways directly off of Horseshoe Hill Rd.
-Additionally, residents along Olema Bolinas Road. will have a longer commute to SR 1 than they are familiar with during Phases 1 and 3 while the roadway is closed and rebuilt.
+Additionally, residents along Olema Bolinas Road will have a longer commute to SR 1 than they are familiar with during Phases 1 and 3 while the roadway is closed and rebuilt.